1

 // Any incoming request handlers installed on the other circuits

-// (which are are shutdown using CtrlCmd::ShutdownAndReturnCircuit)
+// (which are shutdown using CtrlCmd::ShutdownAndReturnCircuit)

 // will be discarded (along with the reactor of that circuit)